 5.7.1 Whether or not it is specifically mentioned in the Order or Supplementary Instrument, those responsible for an initiative will need to familiarise themselves with any applicable civil legislation, such as that on health and safety, disability discrimination and data protection.
-Some suitable guidance material is listed in Appendix 5 [to be added], although in some cases those responsible for the initiative will need to take professional advice on how it should be applied to the circumstances of the particular initiative.
+However in some cases those responsible for the initiative will need to take professional advice on how it should be applied to the circumstances of the particular initiative.